Thursday, May 15, 2008

 Countries are like people -- they tend to get smarter as they get older.
 Noted military genius Donald Rumsfeld famously dismissed France as part of Old Europe, but the French are ... what's the word I'm looking for?
 Oh yeah, "mature."
 We think they're rude and snobby, but maybe that's because they're talking to us.

-For example, France just had an election, and people over there approach an election differently.
+and people over there approach an election differently.
 They vote.
 Eighty-five percent turned out.
 The only thing 85 percent of Americans ever voted on was Sanjaya.

 Maybe the high turnout has something to do with the fact that the French candidates are never asked where they stand on evolution, prayer in school, abortion, stem cell research or gay marriage.
 And if the candidate knows about a character in a book other than Jesus, it's not a drawback.
 There is no Pierre Six-pack who can be fooled by childish wedge issues.
 And the electorate doesn't vote for the guy they want to have a croissant with.
 Nor do they care about the candidate's private lives: In the current race, Ségolène Royal has four kids but never bothered to get married.
 And she's a socialist.
 In America, if a Democrat even thinks you're calling him a liberal he immediately grabs an orange vest and a rifle and heads into the woods to kill something.